stud0709/OneMoreSecret/hello_world.md

 ![Sample message](readme_images/hello_world_test.gif)

 - The app will ask for your fingerprint and decrypt the message.
-- You can reveal the message with the swith on top of the screen.
+- You can reveal the message with the switch on top of the screen.
+- In case you want to type the message to your PC, please refer to the [autotype](./autotype.md) section.

 ## Step 5.
 Mobile Phone Integration.